Frequently Asked Questions

 For more information, contact the Dual Enrollment Office at MCC at 585.292.2135.Back to top

 What if I want to withdraw from a course?

 If you think you’re likely to earn a final grade of D or F, you should strongly consider officially withdrawing from the course.
 This will result in a grade of "W" instead of having a failing grade on your MCC transcript.
 Simply tell your teacher that you want to withdraw.
 You may remain in the high school course even if you withdraw from MCC.

-The Dual Enrollment Class withdrawal deadlines are as follows:
+The Dual Enrollment Class withdrawal deadlines for 2017-2018 are as follows: